-Traeger Grill Temperature Problem.
+Troubleshooting Traeger Grill Temperature Problems based on experience.
 In recent times, we’ve noticed that the top-quality pellet grill brand has temperature issues.

 There is no doubt that the Traeger Pellet Grill is a great example of technology but the technology is bound to cause problems in the future.

-If your Traeger grill isn’t heating up or Traeger probe error, there could be a few main reasons, see below.
+If your Traeger won’t hold temp or Traeger not getting to temp, there could be a few main reasons that I found on my Traeger Grill Pro 34, see below.

 - Damage fan